tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 ### Global

 FactoryBot also supports [global sequences](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#global-sequences).
 These are named sequences that can be used in other factories.
-Global sequences can provide globally unique, valid data across your factories (e.g., email addresses) and also be an easy way to generate new data in general.
+Global sequences can provide globally unique, valid data across your factories.
+An example of this may be generating sample email addresses.
+However, you can global sequences to generate any type of data.
 For example, at work, we have a `string` sequence that returns the string, "string" with a number appended.

 ```ruby
 sequence :string do |n|